-- 21.80 Geodiversity is concerned with the variety of rocks, fossils, minerals, landforms, soils and natural processes, such as weathering, erosion and sedimentation, that underlie and determine the character of our natural landscape and environment. - 21.81 Geodiversity is also a key factor in the borough's cultural identity.
+- 21.79 Geodiversity is concerned with the variety of rocks, fossils, minerals, landforms, soils and natural processes, such as weathering, erosion and sedimentation, that underlie and determine the character of our natural landscape and environment. - 21.80 Geodiversity is also a key factor in the borough's cultural identity.
 The geodiversity of any area is an equally important part of its natural heritage as its biodiversity.
-Conservation, sustainable management, educational use and interpretation of geodiversity are thus as important as that of biodiversity or archaeology.

-- 21.82 National policy requires sites with geological conservation interests to be protected. - 21.83 In line with London Plan Policy G9, there are currently no regional or locally important geological sites identified in Richmond borough.
+Conservation, sustainable management, educational use and interpretation of geodiversity are thus as important as that of biodiversity or archaeology. - 21.81 National policy requires sites with geological conservation interests to be protected. - 21.82 In line with London Plan Policy G9, there are currently no regionally important geological sites identified in Richmond borough, however Richmond Park is designated as a locally important geological site.